dasmoth/dalliance/README.md

-Dalliance Genome Explorer
+Biodalliance: fast, embeddable genome visualization
 =========================

 Dalliance is a genome viewing tool that aims to offer a high level of interactivity while working entirely within your web browser.
-It currently supports recent versions of Firefox, Google Chrome, and Safari.
+It works with current versions of Chrome, Firefox, and Safari and (with minor visual glitches) Internet Explorer 11.
+It is also usable with current mobile web browsers.

-To try it, visit [http://www.biodalliance.org/human/ncbi36/](http://www.biodalliance.org/human/ncbi36/).
+To try it, visit [http://www.biodalliance.org/human37.html](http://www.biodalliance.org/human37.html).

 Development
 -----------